abdollahkahne/vk-auth-library/README.md

 ### Open ID
 To use Open ID version of VK Authentication you should first add the js library which developed by VK as follow. you can use it in main index.html  inside the body tag (and above other js framework code).
 You can get the implementation of this method in VK dev [here](https://vk.com/dev/openapi?f=2.1.%20Usual%20Initialization).
+So the following steps should be done here:
-In front end you should firt add this library:
+1- In **front end (Client-Side)** you should firt add this script tag inside body somewhere:

 `<script src="//vk.com/js/api/openapi.js" type="text/javascript"></script>`

-Then you should initialize it somewhere. for example in React code you can init it at `componentDidMount` life cycle. it initialize as below:
+Then you should initialize it somewhere (in a `script` tag in `index.html` or for example in React code you can init it at `componentDidMount` life cycle of Component). it initialize as below:

 ```
 VK.init({